6 tips for preventing injury as you return to the gym

 Making sure that you are fit to return to the exercise after a prolonged period is essential for avoiding injuries.
 If you’ve found yourself eating too many snacks, drinking more alcohol and not doing as much exercise as you usually would during lockdown, a simple blood test is a perfect way of understanding how lockdown may have affected your overall health.
 Your results can help you to establish your post-lockdown health status and identify any personal health risks you should be aware of.

 You can use the insights it provides to make changes to current diet and lifestyle and track your improvements to help you achieve your health and fitness goals.
 We recommend taking a test before you start back at the gym and then taking another in a few months to see how your efforts in the gym have impacted your inner health.
-Until the end of July we have up to 25% off selected sports performance blood tests including our Baseline Fitness Blood Test and Endurance Fitness Blood Test as well as our Sports Hormone Check Plus Blood Test.
+Until midnight 14th April we've taken 20% off selected sports performance blood tests including our Sports Hormone, Testosterone, Ultimate Performance and TRT Blood Tests.